albertintech/apai/docs/amendments/fpsa/amendment-text.md

 #### (c) Strict Liability for Catastrophic Harms

-Where false statements of fact cause or create substantial risk of harms exceeding defined thresholds, liability shall attach regardless of the speaker's knowledge, intent, or belief in the truth of the statement.
-No defense of good faith belief, reliance on others, or lack of intent shall apply where harms exceed catastrophic thresholds.
+Where false statements of fact cause or create substantial risk of harms exceeding catastrophic thresholds, civil liability shall attach.
+For institutional speakers and entities meeting the definition of substantial platform in Section 8(b), such liability shall attach regardless of the speaker's knowledge, intent, or belief in the truth of the statement, and no defense of good faith belief, reliance on others, or lack of intent shall apply.
+For natural persons not meeting the definition of substantial platform, civil liability shall not attach absent proof of at least negligence.
+Criminal penalties shall require proof of recklessness or willful disregard for truth regardless of the speaker's platform size.

 Catastrophic harm thresholds include:

 1. Death or serious bodily harm to persons;
 2. Substantial undermining of democratic electoral processes;